 People throughout history have used frankincense it to improve personal satisfaction and combat various ailments.
 The oil’s aromatic properties are said to promote feelings of relaxation, peace, and overall wellness.

 It’s also thought that frankincense can help support cellular function, so it’s often used to soothe skin and reduce the appearance of blemishes.
-Researchers have found boswellic acid, the active component found in frankincense, to have anti-inflammatory properties.
+Researchers have found boswellic acid, the active component found in frankincense, to have

 In recent years, researchers have looked at the possible effects of frankincense or its extract, boswellia, on certain cancers.